 - 22:53: Lenore has an organization called “Let Grow” and they have programs that schools can use to work with parents to grow independence in their kids.
 Lenore shares some stories of kids doing new independent things and how their perception changes.

 - 26:36: Some of the things we’ve defined as “hard things” are very simple.
 You need to let your kids learn how to do them so they can see how conquerable these tasks are.
+Kids also need to be allowed to fail in order to learn.

 - 27:00: We define the term future-proofing.
 It is looking to the future as a parent and seeing the different life skills your child will need to develop to be a functioning and thriving adult.
 There are so many things kids need to learn through play and experience that they don’t learn sitting at a desk.